Lucy Stone: "The Colorado Lesson"

-In 1877, Stone was asked by Rachel Foster Avery to come assist Colorado activists in the organization of a popular referendum campaign, with the aim of gaining suffrage for Coloradan women.
+In 1877, Stone was asked by Rachel Foster Avery to assist Colorado activists in the organization of a popular referendum campaign, with the aim of gaining suffrage for Coloradan women.
 Together, Stone and Blackwell worked the northern half of the state in late summer, while Susan Anthony traveled the less-promising rough-and-tumble southern half.
 Patchwork and scattered support was reported by activists, with some areas more receptive.
 Latino voters proved largely uninterested in voting reform; some of that resistance was blamed on the extreme opposition to the measure voiced by the Roman Catholic bishop of Colorado.
 All but a handful of politicians in Colorado ignored the measure or actively fought it.
-Stone concentrated on convincing Denver voters, during the October ballot, but the measure lost, heavily, with 68% voting against it.
+Stone concentrated on convincing Denver voters during the October ballot, but the measure lost heavily, with 68% voting against it.
 Married working men showed the greatest support, and young single men the least.
 Blackwell called it "The Colorado Lesson,” writing that "Woman suffrage can never be carried by a popular vote, without a political party behind it."